jazzband/django-silk/README.md

 * A context manager/decorator for profiling blocks of code and functions either manually or dynamically.
 * A user interface for inspection and visualisation of the above.

+Documentation is below and a live demo is available at http://mtford.co.uk/silk/, where the tool is actively profiling my website and blog.

 ## Contents

 * [Requirements](#requirements)